mmoore483/quiz/README.md

 - Press enter to create your local clone

 # Credits
--

 - Quiz questions from https://www.funquizzes.uk/easy-quiz-questions/
 - Responsiveness tested using [whatismyscreenresolution](http://whatismyscreenresolution.net/multi-screen-test)
-- Testing site for colour accessibility using Chrome extension [Let's get color blind](https://chrome.google.com/webstore/detail/lets-get-color-blind/bkdgdianpkfahpkmphgehigalpighjck/related?hl=en)
+- Testing site for colour accessibility and creating colour palette image: coolors.co
-- coolors.co for creation of the colour palette image
 - googlefonts for the imported fonts
 - W3C HTML Validator for testing validity of HTML
 - Jigsaw CSS Validator for testing validity of CSS